NEELOFARKHAN22/React-App-Deploy-Via-Jenkins/README.md

 ## 🚀 React Application Deployment on Apache using Jenkins with GitHub 🛠️

 ## Overview
-Welcome to POC 2.1!
-This README.md file serves as a comprehensive guide to setting up a Jenkins master-slave architecture, deploying a React application from GitHub to an Apache server via Jenkins, and ensuring high availability with zero downtime.
-Learn how to automate releases upon changes in the GitHub repository and gain insights into optimizing Jenkins performance.
+Setting up a Jenkins master-slave architecture, deploying a React application from GitHub to an Apache server via Jenkins, and ensuring high availability with zero downtime.
 ## Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Architecture](#architecture)